yngrdyn/decide4me/README.md

 # decide4me

 decide4me is *The App* for hesitant people.
 It Helps you to pick randomly between a list of items.
+Checkout the **[Live version](https://yngrdyn.github.io/decide4me/)**

 ## Development
 _Easily set up a local development environment!_